Discretization Invariant Networks for Learning Maps between Neural Fields: Experiments

-We perform pixel-wise segmentation on SIRENs fit to street view images from Cityscapes \cite{Cordts2016Cityscapes}, grouping the segmentation labels into 7 categories.
-We train on 2975 INRs with coarsely annotated segmentations only, and test on 500 INRs with both coarse and fine annotations (Fig. \ref{fig:segs}).
-Discrete models sample the $48 \times 96$ grid, and the \modelnames sample $4608$ points.
-We compare the performance of 3 and 5 layer \modelnames and fully convolutional networks (FCNs).
-Networks are trained for 10K iterations with a learning rate of $10^{-3}$.
-We evaluate each model based on mean intersection over union (mIoU) and pixel-wise accuracy (PixAcc).
+\paragraph{Data} We perform semantic segmentation of SIRENs fit to street view images from Cityscapes \citep{Cordts2016Cityscapes}, grouping segmentation labels into 7 categories.
+We train on 2975 NFs with coarsely annotated segmentations only, and test on 500 NFs with both coarse and fine annotations (\figref{fig:segs}).
+We use a $48 \times 96$ grid discretization since segmentation labels are only given at pixel coordinates.
+SIREN is trained on Cityscapes images for 2500 steps, using the same architecture and settings as ImageNet.
+Seven segmentation classes are used for training and evaluation, labeled as `flat' (\eg road), `construction' (\eg building), `object' (\eg pole), `nature', `sky', `human', and `vehicle'.

+\paragraph{Architecture and Baselines} We compare the performance of 3 and 5 layer \modelnames and fully convolutional networks (FCNs), as well as a non-uniform CNN \citep{nuft_cnn}.
+We also train a hypernetwork that learns to map each SIREN to the parameters of a new SIREN representing its segmentation.

+\modelname-3 uses two MLP convolutional layers at the same resolution followed by channel mixing (pointwise convolution).
+There are 16, 32 and 32 channels in the intermediate features.
+The support of the kernels in the MLP convolutional layers is $.025 \times .05$ and $.075 \times .15$ respectively, to account for the wide images in Cityscapes being remapped to $[-1,1]^2$. \modelname-5 uses a strided MLP convolution to perform downsampling and nearest neighbor interpolation for upsampling.
+There are 16 channels in all intermediate features.
+There is a residual connection between the higher resolution layers.

+The CNN baselines use 3x3 convolutions with the same number of layers and channels as \modelname.
+All networks use ReLU activation and batch normalization.
+The hypernetwork learns a map from the SIREN RGB to a SIREN with the same architecture that represents the segmentation.
+It predicts changes to the weights of all layers before the final fully connected layer, and predicts raw values for the weights of the final layer since it has 7 output channels for segmentation instead of 3 for RGB.
+The non-uniform CNN applies the non-uniform Fourier transform followed by inverse Fast Fourier Transform, and feeds the result to the 3-layer FCN to perform segmentation.

+\paragraph{Training and Evaluation} Networks are trained for 10K iterations with a learning rate of $10^{-3}$.
+We evaluate each model with mean intersection over union (mIoU) and pixel-wise accuracy (PixAcc).

-\modelname-3 outperforms the equivalent FCN, and avoids confusing features such as shadows and road markings (Fig. \ref{fig:segs}).
-However, the performance deteriorates when we make the model deeper with a downsampling and upsampling layer (\modelname-5), and the FCN surpasses both \modelnames (Table \ref{tbl:seg}).
-This echoes the difficulty in scaling \modelnames observed in classification, and suggests that additional innovations in architecture or training methods may be needed to develop deeper \modelnames.
+\paragraph{Performance} The hypernetwork and non-uniform CNN perform poorly compared to both FCNs and \modelnames (\tabref{tbl:seg}). \modelname-3 outperforms the equivalent FCN, and less often confuses features such as shadows and road markings (\figref{fig:segs}).
+However, the performance deteriorates when downsampling and upsampling layers are added (\modelname-5), echoing the difficulty in scaling \modelnames observed in classification.
+We suggest potential methods for remedying this in Section \ref{app:future_work}.